 How can I get a letter?

-In order to obtain a land use verification letter you must submit a letter to the Planning Division by mail or in person with the following:
+In order to obtain a land use verification letter you must submit a letter to the Planning Division by email at [email protected], mail, or in person with the following:

 - Property (s) address and/or Map and Tax lot number

 - Name and contact information for the person who is requesting the letter

 - If the letter should be mailed, emailed, faxed or will be picked up in person when complete

 - Any additional questions you want answered besides the standard information that is always